 Setting boundaries used to feel hard.
 Like holding up a heavy shield to defend myself — a huge effort!
 But then that changed, and now “setting boundaries” feels effortless: as if our emotions exist in parallel dimensions.
 I can see theirs, but they can't harm mine.

 Now it feels less like I’m “setting” boundaries and more like… I am boundaries.
 I am autonomous: I do things I want, because I want to, only when I want to.
 It’s even allowed me to become more empathetic and sensitive—I can get closer to others without fear of manipulation.
-Boundaries became effortless and many parts of my life improved.
+Boundaries became effortless and my life improved.

 For more about boundaries, see Claims #4 and #5 in this post.